Jc11235/ML_Class_Jupyter_Demos/README.md

 ## Start a local Jupyter server

-1. Requirements

-* Python modules defined in `requirements.txt` (installed in the second step)

-2. Download the project and install the requirements from requirements.txt
+1. Download the project and install the requirements from requirements.txt

 Start off by downloading a zip file of this repository above.
 Then, navigate to directory (after extraction of the downloaded zip file), and run the following commands: